svesper/perl-spm/README.md

 Also take a look at the modern Perl Web Server Gateway Interface (PSGI) in comparison.

 # Perl + SCGI
 Perl and SCGI perfectly fit together in an preforking server design, because child processes can be terminated after each request which leads to a very simple and performant memory management.

+# Warnings
+1. Do NOT use `exit` in your scripts!
+This will exit the executing child process too (see technical background), so you won't be able to get any feedback or errors from your script.
+Always use `die` instead of `exit`!

 # Installation
 Just copy the main "perl-spm.pl" file on your system and copy the INIT script "perl-spm" under to "/etc/init.d/" (do not forget to adjust the path to "perl-spm.pl" inside the INIT-script).
 On its first launch it will create a log file under "/var/log/perl-spm.log" and adjust file privileges to the configured system user.